5T33Z0/Lenovo-T530-Hackintosh-OpenCore/ACPI/Enable_XCPM/README.md

 > **Compatibility**: macOS Catalina and newer

 ## About
+CPM stands for **XNU CPU Power Management**.
+It's Apple's modern CPU power management system introduced in OS X Mavericks (10.9) for **Haswell** and newer Intel processors.
 This guide explains how to re-enable `XCPM` with a kernel patch, 2 kernel quirks and a modified `SSDT-XCPM.aml` or `SSDT-PLUG.aml` to use the `X86PlatformPlugin` (i.e. setting Plugin Type to `1`).
-XCPM stands for **XNU CPU Power Management**.
-It's Apple's modern CPU power management system introduced in OS X Mavericks (10.9) for **Haswell** and newer Intel processors.
-Although Ivy Bridge CPUs are capable of utilizing `XCPM`, it's deactivated in macOS.
+XAlthough Ivy Bridge CPUs are capable of utilizing `XCPM`, it's deactivated in macOS.
 And there isn't much info about how to re-enable it in OpenCore's documentation:

 > Note that the following configurations are unsupported by XCPM (at least out of the box): Consumer Ivy Bridge (0x0306A9) as Apple disabled XCPM for Ivy Bridge and recommends legacy power management for these CPUs. `_xcpm_bootstrap` should manually be patched to enforce XCPM on these CPUs […].

 **What it does:**

 - Manages CPU frequency scaling (SpeedStep)
 - Controls CPU power states (C-states and P-states)
 - Handles turbo boost